github/training-kit/paths/graphql/05-another-query.md

                   }
                 }
               }

-  1. Based on the response to your query, copy the issue ID and put it in a safe place.
+  1. Find the issue's `id` in your results and put it in a safe place.
 We'll need it for the next step when we build a mutation.

 show-me-how:
 tell-me-why: |

-  If you couldn't build the query yourself, that's OK.
-Paste this query into the explorer, and identify where you might have encountered issues while building it.
+  Did building the query give you trouble?
+That's OK!
+Here's the full query.
+Paste it into the GraphQL Explorer to get the issue `id`.

       query FindIssueID {
         repository(owner: "githubschool", name: "graph-QL") {